 In 2017, Rio Tinto engaged CSIRO for a three-year project to apply the CSIRO approach with communities in the Pilbara region.
 The project is called Local Voices.
 Local Voices will provide the communities neighbouring Rio Tinto’s operations in the Pilbara a direct voice inside the company, and help the company engage with the issues that matter most to these communities.

-Results from the ‘Anchor’ survey are available
+Results from the ‘Anchor’ survey are also available

 The results of the Local Voices 2017 Anchor survey are available for you to explore.
 Click here to explore the results.